Rich Preston: Playing career

-Born in Regina, Saskatchewan, Preston began his professional career in the World Hockey Association in the 1974-75 season with the Avco World Trophy champion Houston Aeros.
-He then played three more years with the Aeros before joining the Winnipeg Jets in 1978-79.
+Preston began his professional career in the World Hockey Association in the 1974-75 season with the Avco World Trophy champion Houston Aeros At one point, he played on the same line of Gordie Howe and Mark Howe that saw Preston play right wing that had teammates jokingly dub them "Howe, Howe and Who!"

+He then played three more years with the Aeros before the team folded.
+Preston, along with several players, was sold to the Winnipeg Jets before the start of the 1978-79 season.
 The Jets won the Avco World Trophy in 1979 (the league's final year) and Preston was named Most Valuable Player of the WHA playoffs.